gonzalonunez/docc-gpt/README.md

 }
 ```

 Depending on the model used, it is smart enough to document long and complex Swift code.
 An initial attempt used the `/edits` endpoint instead of `/completions` and `text-davinci-003` but it was only smart enough to document the simpler code in `/Example` and would not make any changes to `/DoccGPT`.
-That said, I'm sure we can still improve both the quality of the comments.
+That said, I'm sure we can still improve the quality of the comments.
 And there may still be sufficiently complex code that DoccGPT is unable to handle, I don't know.
 Any and all help improving DoccGPT is very much welcome!

 ## Basic usage